thsant/3dmcap/doc/index.rst

     cp ./dmcap/camcal.py ./dmcap/capture.py /usr/local/bin

 Edit the **3dmcap.cfg** file and save it to your ``$HOME/.3dmcap`` directory.
-You can run **capture.py** to start 3-Demeter Capture.
+You can run **capture.py** to start 3dmcap.

 Before starting image acquisition
 ---------------------------------

-Before using 3-Demeter Capture for your image-based reconstruction, you must complete a few preliminary steps:
+Before using 3dmcap for your image-based reconstruction, you must complete a few preliminary steps:

   1. Pick a USB camera supported by Video4Linux.
   #.
 Disable camera autofocus functionality, if it is present.
   #.
-Calibrate the camera - you can use our `camcal.py` utility, included in 3-Demeter Capture distribution.
+Calibrate the camera - you can use our `camcal.py` utility, included in 3dmcap distribution.
   #.
 Print the *scaling pattern*, if you wish that 3-Demeter to transform your point cloud to a desired reference (millimeters or inches, for example).
   #.
 Edit your *configuration file*.